Lead Safety and Healthy Homes Program

 The Safe and Healthy Homes Project is a FREE government funded program available for City residents to improve the health and safety conditions of their home.
 This program incorporates a holistic approach towards eliminating health and safety issues in the home to prevent injury and illness from occurring.
 Common areas that the program addresses are:

-- Free smoke alarms and other home safety equipment
+- Free smoke alarms, CO alarms, grab bars and other home safety equipment

-- Attic insulation, gas water heater repair or replacement, refrigerator replacements and the installation of compact fluorescent lamps
+- Through our partners you may also qualify for attic insulation, gas water heater repair or replacement, and the installation of compact fluorescent lamps

 Learn more about the SHHP and see if you qualify for this free program!